Zhong-Lab-UCSD/HiFislides/README.md

 (3) **Output format**

 ## preprocessing of HIFISLIDE R2 reads
 By design, HIFISLIDE R2 sequenced the tissue RNA.
 It is the RNA end.
-One issue was the read throught by HIFISLIDE R2 into the spatial barcode.
+In practice, one issue was the read throught by HIFISLIDE R2 into the spatial barcode.
 To identify such cases, we search for the illumina R1 primer in HIFISLIDE R2 and also search for the overlap between HIFISLIDE R1 and R2 per read pair.
-The latter task was performed using PEAR v0.9.6.
+The latter task was performed using PEAR v0.9.6 using default parameters.
 We excluded HIFISLIDE R2 that overlap with HIFISLIDE R1 or mapped with illumina R1 primer.